m-ahmed-elbeskeri/m-ahmed-elbeskeri/README.md

 Chemical Engineer specializing in industrial AI solutions and process optimization.
 Focused on developing data-driven approaches to solve complex engineering challenges, with particular emphasis on sustainability and efficiency improvements.

 ### Areas of Expertise
-- **Process Engineering & Optimization**
+- **Process Engineering & Optimisation**
   - Advanced process simulation and modeling
-  - System optimization and resource allocation
+  - System optimisation and resource allocation
   - Performance analysis and enhancement

 - **AI & Machine Learning**